 Eating breakfast in Milan at local bars is still one of those experiences I can never get weary of.
 There are many options for a delicious and or healthy breakfast in Milan.
 If you want to break away from the usual breakfast choices and opt for something more local, you may want to read on.

 Forget eggs and bacon, Italians love to have sweet foods for breakfast, even though they have are some options for savoury foods too.

-Here are the best options for breakfast in Milan
+Here are the best options for breakfast in Milan:

 As you may have probably guessed, perhaps the most popular consumed breakfast combination by Italians and tourists alike is undoubtedly cornetto with coffee in all forms.
 Cornetto is often thought to be the same as a Croissant or Brioche.
-However this is false, the differences between a brioche, cornetto, and croissant are in the ingredients, their shapes, and in their history.
+However this is false, the differences between a brioche, cornetto, and croissant are in the ingredients, their shapes, and their history.

 In English – called pie, this is my favourite option on days I want something sweet and homey.
 My favourite crostata is with lemon toppings.
 I think my favourite would have been with pistacchio topping but it doesn’t exist (or I am yet to discover it).
-I like to pair my crostata with cappucino or milk.
+I like to pair my crostata with cappuccino or milk.